wighawag/bomber-woman/web/README.md

 ## Architecture

-Jolly-Roger supports all of this and is architected around this same patterns
+Bomberman-Onchain supports all of this and is architected around this same patterns

 The blockchain folder handle the indexed State. it make use of [ethereum-indexer] to have the indexing run in the browser.